 URGENT NOTE TO VISITORS:

-As the room is part of the main public thoroughfare, the decision has been made to cancel events where public safety could not be guaranteed.
+As the room is part of the main public thoroughfare, in 2020 the Hall will only be open for special events.

 Harvington Hall is a beautiful moated manor house with the largest surviving series of priest hides in the country and a rare collection of original Elizabethan wall paintings.